FAU-Inf2/FuzzPEG/README.md

 In addition, *FuzzPEG* takes the following (optional) command line arguments:

 - `--count <number>`: Specifies the number of programs that should be generated.
 - `--seed <value>`: Specifies the initial random seed for the program generation.
+If multiple programs are generated, the seed is increased by one for each program.
 - `--selection <selection strategy>`: Specifies the strategy that *FuzzPEG* should use to select alternatives and to determine the number of elements of quantified sub-rules.
 The following strategies are currently supported (the possible options are also described in